burst-apps-team/burst-wiki/the-burst-api.md

 **Response:**

 -   *unconfirmedBalanceNQT* (S) is *balanceNQT* less unconfirmed outgoing transactions, the balance displayed in the client
--   *effectiveBalanceNXT* (N) is the balance (in NXT) of the account available for forging: the unleased guaranteedBalance of this account plus the leased guaranteedBalance of all lessors to this account
+-   *effectiveBalanceNXT* (N) is the balance (in BURST) of the account available for forging: the unleased guaranteedBalance of this account plus the leased guaranteedBalance of all lessors to this account
 -   *lessorsInfo* (A) is an array of lessor objects including the fields:
     -   *currentHeightTo* (S)
     -   *nextHeightFrom* (S)